 Many induction rules have attached cases designed for use with Isar.
 By referring to such a case, a proof script implicitly introduces the contexts shown above.
 There are placeholders for the bound variables (specific names must be given).
 Identifiers are introduced to denote induction hypotheses and other premises that accompany each case.
 Also, the identifier ?case is introduced to abbreviate the required instance of the induction formula.
+The text shown above is valid Isar, and in particular, let is a useful way to introduce any desired abbreviations.

-It is possible to type the command print_cases right in your document.
+It is possible to type the command print\cases right in your document.
 However, with the latest version of Isabelle, the proof keyword is highlighted: clicking on it inserts the proof skeleton automatically!